 2. Where to Submit the DMCA Takedown Complaint

 Now that you know where the person’s content is hosted you must submit the complaint.
 Most providers have easy ways to access them.
 Look on their contact pages, or in the footer for anything that says “complaints” or “abuse.”
-Here are a couple links to some common providers.
+Here are a couple of links to some common providers.

 If you can’t find an online form then you must contact a DMCA agent directly.
-This is usually a longer drawn out process.
+This is usually a long drawn out process.
 Contacting the web host or ISP provider directly is usually the fastest way.
 You can also pay a professional team to handle the DMCA takedown for you.

 3. What to Include in the DMCA Takedown Complaint

 You must include the following information to ensure your takedown complaint is handled properly.
-You can also use this free DMCA notice generator.

 - Physical or electronic signature